Musicology MA

 You’ll study core modules that develop your understanding of a wide range of musicological issues, theories, and methods.

-In Issues in Musicology you will engage in debates that cross and affect a broad range of musical genres and interests, and offer different ways of considering how we might engage with, understand and interpret music, musical activity and writings on music.
-In Applied Research Methodologies you will develop skills in searching for, locating and collecting primary sources, and contextualising, interpreting and presenting material drawn from primary sources to a scholarly standard.
-In Aesthetic Theory you will study contemporary trends in aesthetic thought and consider the ways in which those modes of thought can be applied in musicological contexts.
+In Issues in Musicology, you'll engage in debates that cross and affect a broad range of musical genres and interests, and offer different ways of considering how we might engage with, understand and interpret music, musical activity and writings on music.
+In Applied Research Methodologies, you'll develop skills in searching for, locating and collecting primary sources, and contextualising, interpreting and presenting material drawn from primary sources to a scholarly standard.
+In Critical and Aesthetic Theory, you'll study contemporary trends in critical theory and aesthetic thought and consider the ways in which those modes of thought can be applied in musicological contexts.

 The core modules provide a foundation for you to undertake a large musicological project on a topic of your own choice, which you will define in consultation with our expert staff.
 Your major project will take the form of a dissertation with a specific musicological focus, or a piece of applied or practice-led work such as an editing or transcription project, or an archival or fieldwork study.
 You’ll also take an optional module, which might be a short dissertation on a musicological topic, an individual project in a focused area of music or sound studies, an international research project (subject to approval) or, depending on your prior knowledge and experience, in an area such as performance, electronic music, or music psychology.